 Because of these limitations, merchants are not able to complete more complex actions that would otherwise enable them to achieve truly flexible, automated order management.

-Now consider, Order Tagger.
+Now consider, SC Order Tags & Flows.

 Flow offers static tags only.